Submissions

 - Commentary that is more editorial in nature and covers an aspect of an issue that is relevant to the journal's scope.

-Keywords: Three to six
+Keywords: three to six

-Introduction should explain the background to the article, its aims, a summary of a search of the existing literature and the issue under discussion.
+Introduction: this should explain the background to the article, its aims, a summary of a search of the existing literature and the issue under discussion.

-Main text This should contain the body of the article, and may also be broken into subsections with short, informative headings.
+Main text: this should contain the body of the article, and may also be broken into subsections with short, informative headings.

-Conclusions This should state clearly the main conclusions and include an explanation of their relevance or importance to the field.
+Conclusions: This should state clearly the main conclusions and include an explanation of their relevance or importance to the field.

 Copyright Notice